davidsmorais/kuro/readme.md

 [Kuro's Build Instructions](./docs/build-instructions/index.md)

 ## To-Do List
-- [X] Cleaning all the bugs.
-These can be found in the [issues](https://github.com/davidsmorais/kuro/issues) page
+- [ ] Cleaning all the bugs.
+These can be found in the [issues](https://github.com/davidsmorais/kuro/issues) page 🚀
-- [ ] Full rebranding of Ao into Kuro
+- [ ] Full rebranding of Ao into Kuro 🚀
-- [ ] Implementing CI/CD for Linux packages
+- [ ] Implementing CI/CD for Linux packages 🚀
-- [ ] Revision of documentation
+- [ ] Revision of documentation 🛑
-- [ ] New feature discovery
+- [ ] New feature discovery 🛑
+  - [ ] Multi account support